azcoov/azcoov.github.com/_posts/2013-01-27-joining-less-neglect.md

 customer analytics platform that you wish you had the time and money to build yourself.
 It's addicting to watch your customer data in real-time and see how users are navigating inside of your app.
 The possibilities are endless.
 You are going to be able to provide customer service that your competition cannot.
 You need this.
-No seriously, stop reading my blog and `cURL https://api.lessneglect.com/api/v2/registration` to sign up.